General Dynamics Electric Boat: Postwar

 From the mid-1970s to the present, EB has been one of only two submarine manufacturers in the United States, with the other being Newport News Shipbuilding in Virginia.

 In April 2014, EB was awarded a $17.8 billion contract with Naval Sea Systems Command for ten Block IV Virginia-class attack submarines.
 It is the largest single shipbuilding contract in the service's history.
 The company builds the submarine along with Huntington Ingalls Industries Newport News Shipbuilding.
 The boats of Block IV Virginias will cost less than Block III, as Electric Boat reduced the cost of the submarines by increasing efficiency in the construction process.
 The submarines of this type will build on the improvements to allow them to spend less time in the yard.
 In 2019, EB received a contract with Naval Sea Systems Command to begin procuring materials for the Block V variant of the Virginia-class.
 This upgrade brings the Virginia payload module, which enables Tomahawk missiles to be carried by the submarine.

+In July 2026, EB was awarded, along with Huntington Ingalls Industries, $29.5 billion in contracts for five Columbia-class submarines, $42.1 billion for nine Virginia-Class submarines, and additional support for shipyard infrastructure.

 1980s structural welding defect cover up

 In the early 1980s, structural welding defects had been covered up by falsified inspection records, and this led to significant delays and expenses in the delivery of several submarines being built at Electric Boat's shipyard.
 In some cases, the repairs resulted in practically dismantling and then rebuilding what had been a nearly completed submarine.
 The yard tried to pass the vast cost overruns directly on to the Navy, while Admiral Hyman G. Rickover demanded from Electric Boat's general manager P. Takis Veliotis that the yard make good on its "shoddy" workmanship.

-The Navy eventually settled with General Dynamics in 1981, paying out $634 million of $843 million in Los Angeles-class submarines cost-overrun and reconstruction claims.
+The Navy settled with General Dynamics in 1981, paying out $634 million of $843 million in Los Angeles-class submarines cost-overrun and reconstruction claims.
 As it happened, the Navy was also the yard's insurer, liable to compensate the company for losses and other mishaps.
-The concept of reimbursing General Dynamics under these conditions was initially considered "preposterous", in the words of Secretary of the Navy John Lehman, but the eventual legal basis of General Dynamics' reimbursement claims to the Navy for the company's poor workmanship included insurance compensation.
+The concept of reimbursing General Dynamics under these conditions was initially considered "preposterous," in the words of Secretary of the Navy John Lehman, but the eventual legal basis of General Dynamics' reimbursement claims to the Navy for the company's poor workmanship included insurance compensation.
 Veliotis was subsequently indicted by a federal grand jury under racketeering and fraud charges in 1983 for demanding $1.3 million in kickbacks from a subcontractor.
 He escaped into exile and a life of luxury in his native Greece, where he remained a fugitive from justice.